Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Conclusions

 \section{Conclusions}

-The work herein was focused on developing an experimental framework to characterize high-fidelity damage models for composites in the form of cohesive zone models (CZM) based on traction-separation laws.
-This paper presented part of the work related to solving a specific challenge problem, mode-II interlaminar fracture in scaled End-Notched Flexure (ENF) specimens under three-point bending.

-The experimental data revealed the limitation of the compliance calibration method in the ASTM manual which is widely used based on Linear Elastic Fracture Mechanics (LEFM).
+This paper was focused on proposing an experimental framework to characterize a cohesive law for mode-II interlaminar fracture and demonstrating its implementation with modeling and simulations.
+The experimental data of the global fracture behaviors revealed the limitation of a compliance calibration method which is widely used based on linear elastic fracture mechanics.
 The method failed to estimate the fracture energy of the specimen material as a single material property value, showing an increase in the fracture energy with scaling up of the specimen dimensions.
-To address this issue, Bažant’s type-II size effect law was applied to the experimental data of the global fracture behaviors in the scaled specimens and a single fracture energy value was obtained.
-For the experimental characterization of local fracture behaviors, a through-thickness analysis of in-plane displacement was proposed and implemented using microscopic Digital Image Correlation (DIC) data.
-This analysis method was proposed to overcome difficulties in identifying the exact location of a fracture process zone and the impact of superficial traction induced by speckle paints.
-Using the proposed method, the in-plane separation magnitudes were characterized at the initial crack tips in the specimens at their maximum load levels.
+To address this issue, Bažant's type-II size effect law was applied to the experimental data of the global fracture behaviors in the scaled specimens and a single fracture energy value was obtained.
+For the experimental characterization of local fracture behaviors, the digital image correlation (DIC) data were analyzed using the three steps: coordinate transformation, curve fitting, and through-thickness deformation analysis.
+The proposed method was effective in experimentally characterizing the in-plane separation magnitudes at the initial crack tips in the specimens at their fracture loads from the microscopic DIC data.
+It was also shown that the data resolution of a commonly used macroscopic DIC method (employed only for the largest-size specimens) was not sufficient for the proposed method.
+Finally, it was observed that the separation magnitude and the size of the fracture process zone increased as the specimen size increased, which could be caused by the size effect and imply partial development of cohesive laws at the fracture loads in the smaller specimens.